 For an easy way to see where your time goes, try Ohio University's 168 Hour Excercise.

-If you can't study because you are preoccupied with other problems or issues, such as illness, anxiety, sadness, depression or relationship trouble, you need to take appropriate steps to regain your health.
+If you can't study because you are preoccupied with other problems or issues, such as illness, anxiety, sadness, depression or relationship trouble, or are low in motivation, you need to take appropriate steps to regain your health.
 You may benefit from consulting a health professional at Student Health and Counselling Services.